OrieMorie/eaglercrap/README.md

 3/13/2026:

-Added New Bow Indicators When Its Ready To Fire
+Added New Bow Indicators That Show When Its Ready To Fire At Max Power